About Field Sobriety Tests

 We can’t turn back the clock, but we may be able to undo the damage.
 The DWI defense team of Travis Noble, P.C., has obtained favorable results by aggressively challenging field sobriety tests and the conclusions drawn by law enforcement.

 We handle DWI/DUI cases in St. Louis, St. Charles and surrounding counties of eastern Missouri.
-Attorney Travis Noble Jr. has also applied his proven strategies on behalf of DWI clients statewide and nationwide.
+Attorney Travis L. Noble has also applied his proven strategies on behalf of DWI clients statewide and nationwide.

 Call us at 314-450-7849 for a free consultation.